 Eat fewer processed meats.
 Try to avoid processed meats, such as hot dogs, ham and meats in pre-packaged meals, especially during pregnancy.

-Avoid putting plastic in the microwave or dishwasher.
+Wash plastic food containers and utensils by hand, rather than in the dishwasher.
 Heat can cause plastics to leak BPA and phthalates into food.
 Avoid microwaving food or beverages―including infant formula and breastmilk―in plastic, if possible.
-It's also a good idea to wash plastic food containers and utensils by hand, rather than putting them in the dishwasher.

 Use glass and stainless steel.
 Especially when cooking or serving hot foods, use alternatives to plastic, such as glass or stainless steel, when possible.